| II.

 domestic hot water in conjunction with a 50-gallon storage

+tank.
 The main obstacle to building interior ducts was finding

 a place to run ducts from the basement mechanical room to